polkascan/py-substrate-metadata-docs/docs/bajun/nft.md

 ### set_price
 Set (or reset) the price for an item.

-Origin must be Signed and must be the owner of the asset `item`.
+Origin must be Signed and must be the owner of the `item`.

 - `collection`: The collection of the item.
 - `item`: The item to set the price for.